Musician Guide¶

 Hardware Measurement¶

-For real results, hardware mode must send audio to the Helix and record the processed audio back.
+For real results, hardware mode must send audio to the processor and record the processed audio back.

 Check: